2017-fall-os/tokenizer-lab-f17-jjpadillamendez/tokenizer/README.md

                     - "      Hello     World!      "
                     - "Hello World!"

-...Finally, the limit of characthers in each input string is 100.
+...The limit of characthers in each input string is 100.
 However, this length can be easily increased at the code level inside test.c, in which there is a constant variable named "BUFFERLIMIT".
+...Finally, the file assert2.c was borrowed from Dr. Freudenthal, which adds the feature of adding an error message to the traditional assert method.